tzachar/local-highlight.nvim/README.md

 # local-highlight.nvim

-Using regexes and `vim.hl.range()` to highlight uses of the word under the cursor.
+Using regexes and `extmarks` to highlight uses of the word under the cursor.
 Keeps updates local to currently visible lines, thus enabling blazingly fast performance.

 # In Action